 Kevin Jeffries was elected in November 2012 to represent the residents of the 1st Supervisorial District on the Riverside County Board of Supervisors.
-This district covers the cities of Riverside, Lake Elsinore, Canyon Lake, and Wildomar, and unincorporated communities including Woodcrest, Lake Mathews, Mead Valley, Temescal Valley, Good Hope, Lakeland Village, El Cariso, Meadowbrook, La Cresta, and DeLuz.
+The district covers the cities of Riverside, Perris, and Wildomar.
+Also including the unincorporated communities of Mead Valley, Highgrove, March Air Base, Good Hope, Meadowbrook, La Cresta and DeLuz.

-A resident of Riverside County since 1971 (with family ties to Riverside County dating back to 1944), Kevin is a successful local small business owner who has owned and operated his investment businesses in Riverside County for 30 years.
+A resident of Riverside County since 1971 (with family ties to Riverside County dating back to 1944), Kevin is a successful local small business owner who has owned and operated his investment Business in Riverside County for 30 years.
 In 1977, Kevin began what would become a long and recognized history of public service starting with 29 years and over 4000 emergency responses as a Volunteer Fire Captain for the Riverside County Fire Department.
 Kevin specialized in emergency incident resource planning and coordination for large scale emergency incidents in Riverside County.
 Kevin also served five years as the President of the 700-member Riverside County Volunteer Firefighters Association.